ch3rn0v/dry/README.md

 # DRY

 This tool helps you abstract away common or repeated chunks of code by finding similar pieces.
-It will allow you to avoid repeating yourself with less effort on your side.
+It allows you to avoid repeating yourself with less effort on your side.

-It only works with ES5 for now (you can use babel-cli or similar tools to transpile more recent versions to ES5).
-Use `es5` branch for that.

-The `master` branch will hold the version that makes use of [Semantic](https://github.com/github/semantic)'s json output.
+The tool makes use of [Semantic](https://github.com/github/semantic)'s json output.
 (Because as of now, Semantic [isn't published to hackage](https://github.com/github/semantic/issues/16) yet).

+It supports all the languages that Semantic [supports](https://github.com/github/semantic#language-support)

 # How To Build